Explorer: Mike Spencer Bown (The World’s Most Traveled Man)

 The following is a piece written by Mike Spencer Bown

-Mike Spencer Bown is known as the world’s most travelled man and for no lousy reason!
-In 1990, Mr. Bown packed a backpack and left his home in Canada to begin a 23 year oddessy around the world that would take him through every country on the planet.
-Mr. Bown was not the sort of the all to abundant traveller or backpacker that would visit a place, take an Instagram pic, leave and boast on social media of his travels (obviously and thankfully, Instagram didn’t exist).
+Mike Spencer Bown is known as the world’s most traveled man and for no lousy reason!
+In 1990, Mr. Bown packed a backpack and left his home in Canada to begin a 23 year odyssey around the world that would take him through every country on the planet.
+Mr. Bown was not the sort of the all to abundant traveler or backpacker that would visit a place, take an Instagram pic, leave and boast on social media of his travels (obviously and thankfully, Instagram didn’t exist).
 He immersed himself in the culture and environment of where ever he was, staying either with the locals or the cheapest accommodation possible.
 Driven by pure curiosity and a desire to observe the human experience as it exists across the globe.

 Most afternoons, I’d trek off into the Jordanian hills along winding trails scratched by hooves in the gravel, and crouch in the shadows of pale cliffs, or eroded pinnacles and caverns striped with layers of purplish stone.
 The landscape was ancient, silent save for the occasional ‘salaam’-ing of passing shepherd boys bounding after jingle-belled flocks.
 There was much time to sit, to sit and to think, and I revelled in it.
 At first I puzzled over an emotion lately conspicuous by its absence.
 When I’d started as a young backpacker, with mindsets schooled into me, I used to get caught in moods of cognitive dissonance.
 Travel does that, and then makes you adapt to be suppler in thought.
 For me the first adjustment had been to re-consider an assumption rising from formal education itself: that there was no harm in appearing aware.
 Unwise, so it turns out; I learned the importance of not being earnest, the hard way.
 Not everyone has your best interests to heart, and if you know what’s going on, often the best strategy is never to let on.
 Draw out any machinations to observe and counter them, and so dodge traps and cons as if by dumb luck.
 This is a habit foundational to street smarts, that so frustrates teachers with a class from the ‘hood.